 For example, in the case of 5 sources, 31 options of 1-5 active sources exist, creating in total 355 possible combinations of two sets of active sources with different sizes {S}' and {S}".
 In this case, an array of 355 PED values are calculated for each optional solution.
-Out of 355 PED values, Number of 10 Categories of Transformation Pairs (NCTP) between same number of sources exist (1<->2 ,1<->3, etc.).
+Out of 355 PED values, Number of 10 Transformation Pair Categories (NTPC) between same number of sources exist (1<->2 ,1<->3, etc.).

 Taking the xth percentile PED value, considering all possible combinations: